-Typical for slot canyons, it has sloping angles of the rocks with incredible shifts of light making their way down from the top rim of the canyon and create an incredible scene.
-Many of the passageways are only eight-to-twelve feet wide.
+Typical for slot canyons, it has sloping angles of the rocks with incredible shifts of light making their way down from the top rim of the canyon and creating an incredible scene.
+Many of the passageways are only eight to twelve feet wide.
 Pictures are beautiful but it’s hard to capture the true beauty through a lens.
 This is something you should see to believe how incredible it truly is.

-It’s a good idea to consider time of day when you book your tours as the sunlight will show differently.
-From March to October, optimal viewing times are from 11 to 1 so the sunlights shines into the canyon and lights up the walls.
+It’s a good idea to consider the time of day when you book your tours, as the sunlight will show differently.
+From March to October, optimal viewing times are from 11 to 1, so the sunlight shines into the canyon and lights up the walls.
 However, there are fewer tourists and tour groups from November to March.

 You do have the option to go to the Upper or Lower Antelope Canyon areas.
 The Lower portion is typically a little less busy.

 You are required to have a tour guide as this is on Navajo Nation land.
 The guide will help you to secure the permit that is required for you to visit.
 There are many tours that offer visits to Antelope Canyon, and some also include other local places like Horseshoe Bend.

 Lake Powell is a man-made reservoir on the Colorado River on the border of Arizona and Utah.
 It’s massive, and the size is second only to Lake Mead.
 Much of this lake is in Utah, but since there’s a part in Arizona, I’m including it in this list.
 It’s a popular vacation spot that sees around two million people every year.